COVID-19 | Guidance and Resources for Students

-For convenience and comfort, advising and academic coaching sessions will be available face-to-face and online.
-Tutoring sessions will be offered in person in small groups.
+For convenience and comfort, advising and academic coaching sessions are available in-person and online.
+Tutoring sessions are offered in person in small groups.

 If you are already fully vaccinated or have received a first dose at a location other than the SXU Health Center, please upload your documentation to our confidential Patient Portal.

-Based on recently updated public health guidance, SXU requires that everyone on campus, regardless of vaccination status, wear masks indoors, effective Monday, August 2, 2021.
+Based on public health guidance, SXU requires that everyone on campus, regardless of vaccination status, wear masks indoors.
+Masks should be worn at all times on campus, except when actively eating or drinking.

 At this time, masking remains optional for fully vaccinated individuals for outdoor